 I put on my workout clothes, turned on some YouTube music and started marching.
 Forget the workout, I wanted my steps.

-As I stood there marching/dancing in place, I kept looking at my tracker.
+As I stood there jogging in place, I kept looking at my tracker.
 With every step I was getting closer and closer to my goal.

 It amazed me how every step, as small as it might be, counted.
-Combined with minutes of effort, I was quickly seeing the numbers on my tracker go up!
+Combined with minutes of effort, I was quickly seeing the numbers on my tracker go up.
 Before long, I had over 5,000 steps in by 10 am.
-Take that allergies!
+Take that you lousy day!

-All those little steps… they helped me reach my noon goal.
-Every single one.
-And by the end of the day, I reached that 10,000.
+All those little steps… Every single one counted and by the end of the day, I reached 10,000.